A00477010/A00477010_MCDA5510/README.md

 Assigment 1
 Project Description:
-Write a C# program to traverse a directory structure (DirWalker.cs) of CSV files that contain CSV files with customer info.
+Write a C# program to traverse a directory structure  of CSV files that contain CSV files with customer info.
 A simple sample is provided in with the sample code, but you MUST run against a larger data set.